elatov/elatov.github.io/_posts/2014-04-22-rhcsa-rhce-chapter-18-dns.md

 >
 > Here is a list of common **options**:
 >
-> *   **allow-query** &#8211; Specifies which clients are allowed to request information about this zone.
+> *   **allow-query** - Specifies which clients are allowed to request information about this zone.
 This option overrides global allow-query option.
 All query requests are allowed by default.
-> *   **allow-transfer** &#8211; Specifies which secondary servers are allowed to request a transfer of the zone&#8217;s information.
+> *   **allow-transfer** - Specifies which secondary servers are allowed to request a transfer of the zone's information.
 All transfer requests are allowed by default.
-> *   **allow-update** &#8211; Specifies which hosts are allowed to dynamically update information in their zone.
+> *   **allow-update** - Specifies which hosts are allowed to dynamically update information in their zone.
 The default option is to deny all dynamic update requests.
 >
 >     Note that you should be careful when allowing hosts to update information about their zone.
 Do not set IP addresses in this option unless the server is in the trusted network.
 Instead, use TSIG (Transaction SIGnatures) key.
 >
-> *   **file** &#8211; Specifies the name of the file in the **named** working directory that contains the zone&#8217;s configuration data.
+> *   **file** - Specifies the name of the file in the **named** working directory that contains the zone's configuration data.
 >
 > *   **masters** Specifies from which IP addresses to request authoritative zone information.
 This option is used only if the zone is defined as type slave.
 >
 > *   **notify** Specifies whether to notify the secondary nameservers when a zone is updated.
 It accepts the following options:
 >
->     *   **yes** &#8211; The server will notify all secondary nameservers.
+>     *   **yes** - The server will notify all secondary nameservers.
->     *   **no** &#8211; The server will not notify any secondary nameserver.
+>     *   **no** - The server will not notify any secondary nameserver.
->     *   **master-only** &#8211; The server will notify primary server for the zone only.
+>     *   **master-only** - The server will notify primary server for the zone only.
->     *   **explicit** &#8211; The server will notify only the secondary servers that are specified in the also-notify list within a zone statement.
+>     *   **explicit** - The server will notify only the secondary servers that are specified in the also-notify list within a zone statement.
 >
 > *   **type** Specifies the zone type.
 It accepts the following options:
 >
->     *   **delegation-only** &#8211; Enforces the delegation status of infrastructure zones such as COM, NET, or ORG.
+>     *   **delegation-only** - Enforces the delegation status of infrastructure zones such as COM, NET, or ORG.
 Any answer that is received without an explicit or implicit delegation is treated as NXDOMAIN.
 This option is only applicable in TLDs (Top-Level Domain) or root zone files used in recursive or caching implementations.
->     *   **forward** &#8211; Forwards all requests for information about this zone to other nameservers.
+>     *   **forward** - Forwards all requests for information about this zone to other nameservers.
->     *   **hint** &#8211; A special type of zone used to point to the root nameservers which resolve queries when a zone is not otherwise known.
+>     *   **hint** - A special type of zone used to point to the root nameservers which resolve queries when a zone is not otherwise known.
 No configuration beyond the default is necessary with a hint zone.
->     *   **master** &#8211; Designates the nameserver as authoritative for this zone.
-A zone should be set as the master if the zone&#8217;s configuration files reside on the system.
+>     *   **master** - Designates the nameserver as authoritative for this zone.
+A zone should be set as the master if the zone's configuration files reside on the system.
->     *   **slave** &#8211; Designates the nameserver as a slave server for this zone.
+>     *   **slave** - Designates the nameserver as a slave server for this zone.
 Master server is specified in masters directive.
 >
 > Most changes to the **/etc/named.conf** file of a primary or secondary nameserver involve adding, modifying, or deleting zone statements, and only a small subset of zone statement options is usually needed for a nameserver to work efficiently.
 >